 The Geographic Research and Application Laboratory of the European University of Rome will participate in the PolarQuest 2018 expedition to the Arctic region with a geographic observation program by drones.
 PolarQuest 2018 is currently in an advanced state of preparation.
 It aims to conjugating scientific research and communication on several relevant phenomena involving the Arctic environment.

 The activity program calls for a scientific cruise onboard experimental sailboat NANUQ.
 The 60-foot vessel was designed by the Swiss architect and scientist Peter Gallinelli around passive-architecture criteria.

 This designing approach allows to operate in high energetic efficiency conditions with limited environmental impact.

 NANUQ is currently being turned into a sailing scientific laboratory.
-Three research programs are scheduled to be conducted onboard, respectively by the Centro Fermi of the Italian Istituto Nazionale di Fisica Nucleare (INFN), by the Institute for Marine Sciences of Italian National Research Council (ISMAR-CNR) an by GREAL.
+Three research programs are scheduled to be coordinated onboard, respectively by the Centro Fermi, by the Institute for Marine Sciences of Italian National Research Council (ISMAR-CNR) an by GREAL.

-The first program calls for the installation onboard NANUQ of a cosmic ray detector to be operated at high latitude.
+The first program calls for the installation onboard NANUQ of a cosmic ray detector to be operated at high latitude and will be carry out with the support of researchers from INFM, University of Bari, University of Bologna and the Polytechnic of Turin, falling under the activity “Extreme Energy Events”.
 The second one will perform water sampling in order to research on the nature and distribution of macro/micro plastics in the region North of Svalbard by the deployment of a tool called “MANTANET”.

 The third program, directed by GREAL, is called AURORA (Accessible UAVs for Research and Observation in Remote Areas) and will consist in a series of survey and/or observation flights over some coastal environments by the use of mini and micro-drones.